rolfen/notes/entries/recycling-in-lebanon.md

 There are 2 Bins for Glass only:
 1) Hamra - Intersection of Makdessi st & AbdelAziz st facing HSBC & Golden Tulip Hotel

+## Cans (Coke, Pepsi, etc.)

+You will find groups that pick up these, however what I do, is I collect them and leave a bag full of crushed cans in my trunk.
+From time to time, when I see someone scavenging garbage bins, I would stop the car and give them the bag.
+These people usually know where to sell these by the weight.